 And to help you with that, here’s this week’s WordPress articles:

 You’ve probably noticed that with each new version of WordPress, there’s additional features added to the Gutenberg editor.
 There’s still plenty of features that are missing though and that’s where these plugins come in – they provide additional Gutenberg blocks to provide more features so you can build compelling pages without having to install a separate page builder.
-From our independent research (at Thrive), we found that GetwidOpens in a new tab. is the best free Gutenberg Block plugin and Plus Addons for GutenbergOpens in a new tab. is the best paid plugin.
+From our independent research (at Thrive), we found that Getwid is the best free Gutenberg Block plugin and Plus Addons for Gutenberg is the best paid plugin. - 4 Tips for Creating a Mobile-Friendly WordPress Website + Why Bother (Beginner)

 Also, this is my 20th weekly picks article – hard to believe since I still have so many topics to cover!
 With all these topics that I’ve researched and shared, make sure you use the site search as your starting point to find WordPress answers on your next project.